This page last updated Tuesday, 03-Oct-2006 00:39:20 EDT

 Film Music Composers:Patrick Doyle, Wojciech Kilar, Franz Waxman, John Barry, Jerry Goldsmith, many more.

-Hobbies:Packrat/collector of Doctor Who, film music, movie books & novelisations & memorabilia, all manner of SF/horror films mostly pre-1960s, laserdiscs, dvds, filmmaking
+Hobbies:Packrat/collector of Doctor Who, film music, movie posters, movie books & novelisations & memorabilia, all manner of SF/horror films mostly pre-1960s, laserdiscs, dvds, filmmaking

 Laserdisc players:Pioneer CLD-3090, Pioneer LD-V4400, Yamaha CDV-W901 on loan

-Home theater:My new home theater includes a Sony STR-DB1070 DTS/DD receiver, my JVC XV-SA70BK progressive scan DVD player, the JVC HR-S3900U SVHS VCR, the Yamaha CDV-W901 laserdisc player, a Sony SL-HF750, and a HiDef digital cable box, all connected to a Toshiba 57HX81 16:9 HDTV monitor.
-We like it.
+Home theater:My new home theater includes a Sony STR-DB1070 DTS/DD receiver, my JVC XV-SA70BK progressive scan DVD player, the JVC HR-S3900U SVHS VCR, the Yamaha CDV-W901 laserdisc player, a Sony SL-HF750, and a HiDef digital cable box, all connected to a Toshiba 57HX81 16:9 57" HDTV RP monitor.
+We like it though the monitor is getting a bit old now.

 Number of laserdiscs:let's see...a quick rough count says probably around 620

-Most treasured autographs:Fay Wray, William Hartnell, Ian Marter, Patrick Troughton, Jon Pertwee, Zita Johann (all deceased).
-Wendy Padbury, Ogre, Jimmie Vaughan, Kristin Hersh, Rowan Atkinson, Stephen Fry.
+Most treasured autographs:Fay Wray, William Hartnell, Ian Marter, Patrick Troughton, Jon Pertwee, Zita Johann, Barbara Stanwyck, James Stewart, Deborah Kerr (all deceased).
+Wendy Padbury, Ogre, Jimmie Vaughan, Kristin Hersh, Rowan Atkinson, Stephen Fry, John Mills, Richard Attenborough.

-Bands I Like:The Cure, the Legendary Pink Dots, Skinny Puppy, The Jazz Butcher, Throwing Muses, Kristin Hersh, Front Line Assembly, Foetus, The The, Wolfgang Press, Pale Saints, Young Gods, PJ Harvey, The Charlatans, Public Enemy, Björk, Radiohead.
+Bands I Like:The Cure, the Legendary Pink Dots, Skinny Puppy, The Jazz Butcher, Throwing Muses, Kristin Hersh, Front Line Assembly, Foetus, The The, Wolfgang Press, Pale Saints, Young Gods, PJ Harvey, The Charlatans, Public Enemy, Björk, Radiohead, Coldplay, Snow Patrol, Keane, Echo & the Bunnymen, Yello, Sparks.

 Concert act seen most:Stevie Ray Vaughan and Double Trouble, seen 8 times.
-Skinny Puppy, seen 5 times.
-Cure, Legendary Pink Dots, Kristin Hersh 4 times.
-Ministry, Fabulous Thunderbirds, My Scarlet Life 3 times each.
+Skinny Puppy, seen ? times.
+Cure 5 times, Legendary Pink Dots, Ministry, Kristin Hersh 4 times.
+Fabulous Thunderbirds, My Scarlet Life 3 times each.

 I have a song on:"Thurtene: A Collection of 4AD Covers" (it's a cover of the Wolfgang Press song "Swing Like a Baby") and on the Independent Mechanical Industry album "Disconsolation"